appleple/form-storage/readme.md

 # form-storage

-A JavaScript library stores the form-data to the localstorage and restore them.
+A JavaScript library stores the form-data to the localstorage so you don't have to fill the form again.

 <img src="./docs/screenshot.png" />